TemitopeOladokun/Days-of-Deep-Learning/README.md

-# DAYS OF DEEP LEARNING
+# DAYS OF DEEP LEARNING.
 ### It was formally 30 days of Udacity but I later converted it to Days of Deep Learning.

 ## DAY 1 : 26/09/2019